 To learn more about these settings refer to chapter Importing contentACCESS configurations from files of this guide.

 ✓ Item filtering

-This configuration allows you to filter among your items according to age and message class.
+This configuration enables for you to filter among your items according to age and message class.
 Only emails with the predefined filtering criteria will be processed.
-It is also possible to use more filters simultaneously.
+It is also enabled to use more filters simultaneously.
 To activate any of these filters, check the corresponding checkbox first, then click on the button to open the filter dialog:

 - Age filter:

 If you wish to process items with a specific sent date, select an option from the Select filtration type list, and check the Use Dates checkbox.
 Now you can specify a date or date interval, which will determine, how old items will be processed by the job.
 This age filtering type should be used if you would like to restore items with a specific sent date.
 Examples of using dates: